CnvH/hilo/README.md

 testing git access from pycharm
 Nothing to see here.
 Just horsing about with pycharm and git like you do...

-Named the branch as 'Master' on pycharm but created the repo with the the main branch as 'Main'
+Named the branch as 'Master' on pycharm but created the repo with the main branch as 'Main'

 Created this file in Github and making this edit in pyCharm